Analysis: Answering your Seahawks draft day questions — who might Seattle pick? How will this draft be different? And more

-If there’s anything that feels like a certainty in these most uncertain times, it’s that the Seahawks will trade down in the first round of the NFL draft, which begins Thursday at 5 p.m.
-Seattle time.
+If there’s anything that feels certain in these most uncertain times, it’s that the Seahawks will trade down in the first round of the NFL draft, which begins Thursday at 5 p.m.

-It’s not much of a prediction to say that they will do that, though.
-Rather, it’s mostly just relying on history — Seattle has traded either down in the first round or out of it completely every year since 2011.
+It’s not much of a prediction to say that they will do that.
+It’s mostly just relying on history.
+The Seahawks have traded either down in the first round or out of it completely every year since 2011.

-But if that’s a question that may seem easy to answer, others aren’t quite as simple.
+If that’s a question that seems easy to answer, others aren’t quite as simple.

 So, with a most unusual draft finally upon us, here’s a look at a few questions facing the Seahawks and our attempt at answers.